 BRUSSELS – Political advocacy, or lobbying if you like, is of paramount importance to ensuring that political decision-makers understand the implications of the legislation they adopt.
 The EU’s political system is a very open one where most decision-makers, be it civil servants in the European Commission or politicians in the European Parliament, appreciate input from external stakeholders and are open to facts and arguments.
 This input makes for better legislation.

 The joint working group of the European Parliament Bureau and the European Commission has finalised its work on the revision of the EU Transparency Register.
+The main outcome is an understanding among the working group members that the register should become mandatory, even if their conclusion are that it is not legally possible at the present time.

 The European Transparency Register, the EU’s database for lobbyists, is currently under scrutiny as it set to be reformed by the end of 2013.
 Above all, the register needs more resources and to get rid of its loopholes, if Brussels wants a fair public affairs level playing field, Karl Isaksson says.